 Many inbound fans dislike outbound because they consider this method outdated, self-absorbed, pushy, and manipulative.
 They forgot that at the beginning of Internet era, the content of websites was manipulative (with keywords), self-absorbed, and pushy (all those pop-up windows).
 At least it was true for a huge number of websites, and, alas, is still the reality for many of them.

 Nevertheless, many fans of inbound marketing still want to believe that the era of outbound has ended and the only viable way to win a customer is to build a comprehensive marketing strategy free of any interruptions.

-“With inbound marketing, you don’t need to fight for your potential customers’ attention.” (c)
+“With inbound marketing, you don’t need to fight for your potential customers’ attention.”
+(Source: Hubspot)

-Well, as a Content Manager on the CIENCE Marketing Team, it’s still a fight.
-For content marketing alone, over the past 9 months our Marketing team has experimented on multiple occasions:
+Well, as a content manager on the CIENCE marketing team, it’s still a fight.
+For content marketing alone, over the past nine months our marketing team has experimented on multiple occasions: